teohaik/jasperreports-spring-rest-exporter/README.md

-# jasperreports springboot rest PDF creator
+# Springboot rest PDF creator with Jasper Reports
 Sample Project in Spring Boot that employs Jasper Reports engine to create and return a sample invoice pdf

 Build and run with  ```mvn spring-boot:run```